 These cookies are sure to satisfy all the chocolate lovers out there!
 There are mini-chocolate chips in these already chocolaty cookies!!
 They are easy to make and…Mmmm, so yummy!!
-Just remember to share…(I won’t tell if you don’t though).
+Just remember to share…(I won’t tell if you don’t).

-Not only do these have cocoa powder in them, they have mini-chocolate chips!
-I mean really, can you have too much chocolate…
+Not only do these have cocoa powder in them, but they also have mini-chocolate chips!
+I mean, can you really have too much chocolate…

 I made this batch with regular cocoa powder, but I have also made them with dark cocoa powder, and they both are amazing!

-A lot of cookie recipes call for softened butter, but for this recipe you do need to melt your butter.
+Many cookie recipes call for softened butter, but you need to melt your butter for this recipe.
 The melted butter will mix much better with the cocoa powder.

-Before you bake them you will roll them in powdered sugar.
-Don’t worry about getting to much sugar on them, the moisture from the cookie will absorb some of it.
+Before you bake the cookies, you will roll them in powdered sugar.
+Don’t worry about getting too much sugar on them; the moisture from the cookie will absorb some of it.
 Don’t roll them in the powdered sugar ahead of time.
-Just roll them in the sugar as you are putting them onto the baking sheet, because the moisture in the cookie will absorb the powdered sugar, and they will look like you didn’t roll them at all if done to far ahead of time.
+Roll them in the sugar right before you put them onto the baking sheet; otherwise, the moisture from the cookie will absorb the powdered sugar, and they will look like you didn’t roll them at all if done too far ahead of time.

-You should roll out a baking sheets worth of cookies and then return the dough to the refrigerator, until you are ready to roll your next batch.
-This keeps your dough from getting to soft, and keeps your cookies plump when baking.
+Roll out a baking sheet’s worth of cookies, and then return the dough to the refrigerator until you are ready to roll your next batch.
+This keeps your dough from getting too soft and keeps your cookies plump when baking.

 There are a couple of rules I follow for all my cookie recipes.
-The first, allow your cookies to rest on the baking sheet for 2 to 3 minutes after coming out of the oven.
-This allows them to cool just a bit and firm up enough to easily remove from the baking sheet.
+First, allow your cookies to rest on the baking sheet for 2 to 3 minutes after coming out of the oven.
+This allows them to cool just a bit and firm up enough to be removed from the baking sheet easily.
 But do not leave them on the pan longer than that.
-The heat from the pan can cause them to spread out and flatten to much or cause an otherwise soft, chewy cookie to become crisp.
+The heat from the pan can cause them to spread out and flatten too much or cause an otherwise soft, chewy cookie to become crisp.

-One other rule I follow for all my cookie recipes, is to allow your baking sheet to return almost to room temperature before adding more cookie dough.
-If you put cookie dough onto a hot or even warm pan, it begins to melt the ingredients before they even get into the oven.
+I follow one other rule for all my cookie recipes.
+That is to allow your baking sheet to return almost to room temperature before adding more cookie dough.
+If you put cookie dough onto a hot or warm pan, it begins to melt the ingredients before they even get into the oven.
 This will result in flatter cookies that spread out more than you may want.
-If you don’t want to wait for the pan to cool, you can always rinse the pan with cold water until it is cool to the touch, dry it and you are ready to go.
-This method takes less then a minute.
+If you don’t want to wait for the pan to cool, you can always rinse the pan with cold water until it is cool to the touch, dry it, and you are ready to go.
+This method takes less than a minute.